s-xiang/git-meta/README.md

 "important" branches to be protected against force-pushing, it's a very common and useful practice in general.

-#### Fork Frenzy
+##### Fork Frenzy

 Our original strategy made sub-repo ref names significant and required.
 Therefore, the strategy implied that sub-repo names would be partitioned (so all users wouldn't have to see each others' branch names).
-If forks are used as a name-partitioning strategy, this requirement would mean that forking the mono-repo meant forking the meta-repo and every sub-repo.
-That alone might be difficult and expensive, but an extra complication would have been the need to go back and add to existing forks new repositories as they were created.
+If forks are used as a name-partitioning strategy, this requirement would mean that forking the mono-repo meant forking the meta-repo and every sub-repo; all those extra forks might be prohibitively expensive.
+Furthermore, it implies an extra
+complication: when new sub-repos are created, existing "logical" forks must be updated with new sub-repo forks.

-#### Remote Frenzy
+##### Remote Frenzy

 Name-partitions -- whether git-namespaces or forks -- are handled locally through remotes.
 Bob, for example, might have an origin for the "main"